Why Kindness Matters: A Speech Therapist’s Perspective on Kindness & Mindfulness for Kids in NYC

 Mister Rogers was an American TV personality and host of the acclaimed children’s show – Mister Rogers Neighborhood.
 He was also a minister and intimately studied early childhood development in his early career.

-Here is one of my favorite quotes from Mister Rogers about showing kindness:
+As a speech therapist in NYC, here is one of my favorite quotes from Mister Rogers about showing kindness:

 “All of us, at some time or other, need help.
 Whether we’re giving or receiving help, each one of us has something valuable to bring to this world.
 That’s one of the things that connects us as neighbors – in our own way, each one of us is a giver and a receiver.”